sibeleker/sibeleker.github.io/outreach.md

 # Invited lectures and talks
+2024 – Harnessing social tipping dynamics: How can we benefit from systems science?
+[Lovejoy Symposium 2024](https://www.worldwildlife.org/pages/2024-lovejoy-symposium). *World Wild Life Fund (WWF)*, 5 December 2024

+2024 - The Science of Measuring Sustainability: Going Beyond GDP.
+[World Science Forum](https://worldscienceforum.org/programme).
+20-22 November 2024, Budapest

+2024 – AI for Climate Change Mitigation - The Transition to Net Zero.
+Panelist at the [Sixteenth session of the Team of Specialists on Innovation and Competitiveness Policies](https://unece.org/eci/documents/2024/11/presentations/panel-2-ai-climate-change-mitigation-transition-net-zero), *United Nations Economic Commission for Europe (UNECE)*, 19 November 2024, Geneva.

+2024 – Global system dynamics modeling of human-earth system interactions. *Max-Planck Institute for Meteorology at Hamburg*.
+7 November, 2024

+2024 – AI in Science.
+Science Advice Mechanism of the European Commission and IIASA webinar.
+September 2024

+2024 – Approaches to Nonlinear Change.
+Positive Tipping Points Workshop of the *Bezos Earth Fund*.
+September 2024.

+2024 – [Tipping Points.
+Useful or Disturbing?](https://www.ru.nl/en/services/sport-culture-and-recreation/radboud-reflects/agenda/tipping-points-useful-or-disturbing) Public talk by Radboud Reflects.
+September 2024.

+2024 – Participatory Systems Mapping.
+IIASA Expert Workshop on Digitalisation Narratives and Climate Change Mitigation.
+May 2024.

+2024 - Humans in climate policy models.
+Computational Science Lab, University of Amsterdam.
+May 2024.

+2024 – Tipping points in global systems modeling.
+IAS Workshop on Tipping points towards sustainability: Theory, tools and empirical evidence.
+April 2024, Amsterdam.

+2024 – AI for Climate and Nature, Bezos Earth Fund and Columbia University, April 2024, New York (invited participant only)

+2024 – How to have humans in climate policy models.
+Institute for Advanced Study (IAS), University of Amsterdam.
+February 2024.

 2023 - Improving the representation of social systems in climate policy models. *Eindhoven University of Technology, Department of Industrial Engineering and Innovation Sciences*, 26 October 2023